Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: The Definable Ellipsoid Method

-There is one further important property of foldings that we will need.
-Recall that the ellipsoid given by a positive definite matrix $A \in \reals^{J \times J}$ and a vector $a \in \reals^J$ is the set $E(A,a) = \{ x \in \reals^J : (x-a)^T A (x-a) \leq 1 \}$.
-We extend the definition of the set $E(A,a)$ to arbitrary positive semidefinite matrices~$A$.
-It should be noted that if~$A$ is positive semidefinite but not positive definite, then at least one of the semi-axes of $E(A,a)$ is infinite and hence the set is unbounded.
-In this case we call $E(A,a)$ an \emph{unbounded ellipsoid}.
+There is one further important property of foldings that we need for correctness of the FPC-interpretation that we are about to define.
+Let us extend the definition of the set~$E(A,a) = \{ x \in \reals^J : (x-a)^T A (x-a) \leq 1 \}$ to arbitrary positive semidefinite matrices~$A$.
+It should be noted that if~$A$ is positive semidefinite but not positive definite, then at least one of the semi-axes of~$E(A,a)$ is infinite and hence the set is unbounded.
+In this case we call~$E(A,a)$ an \emph{unbounded ellipsoid}.
+If the simulation of the run of $\CC$ is executed until the end over a folded~$[K]^\sigma$ and the output bit is~$0$, then the algorithm certifies that~$[K]^\sigma$ is contained in an ellipsoid of a small volume (see point~3 immediately following the statement of Theorem~\ref{thm:centralcut}).
+To ensure that the volume of~$K$ itself is small we use the following lemma.

-\begin{lemma} Let $K \subseteq \reals^I$ be a set, let $\sigma : I \rightarrow J$ be an onto map, and let $R \in \reals^{J \times I}$ and $L \in \reals^{I \times J}$ be the matrices that define the linear maps $u \mapsto [u]^\sigma$ and $v \mapsto [v]^{-\sigma}$, respectively.
-If there is a positive definite matrix $A \in \reals^{J \times J}$ and a vector $a \in \reals^J$ such that $[K]^\sigma \subseteq E(A,a)$, then $K \subseteq E(R^T A R, L a)$.
-Moreover, for every $\epsilon > 0$ and $r > 0$, if $\mathrm{vol}(E(A,a)) \leq \epsilon$, then $\mathrm{vol}(E(R^T A R, La) \cap \Sphere{0^I}{r}) \leq 2^n r^{n-1} n k \epsilon^{1/k}$, where $n = |I|$ and $k = |J| \geq 1$. \end{lemma}
+\begin{lemma} Let $K \subseteq \reals^I$ be a set, let~$\sigma : I \rightarrow J$ be an onto map, and let~$R \in \reals^{J \times I}$ and~$L \in \reals^{I \times J}$ be the matrices that define the linear maps~$u \mapsto [u]^\sigma$ and~$v \mapsto [v]^{-\sigma}$, respectively.
+If there is a positive definite matrix~$A \in \reals^{J \times J}$ and a vector~$a \in \reals^J$ such that~$[K]^\sigma \subseteq E(A,a)$, then~$K \subseteq E(R^T A R, L a)$.
+Moreover, for every~$\epsilon > 0$ and~$r > 0$, if~$\mathrm{vol}(E(A,a)) \leq \epsilon$, then~$\mathrm{vol}(E(R^T A R, La) \cap \Sphere{0^I}{r}) \leq 2^n r^{n-1} n k \epsilon^{1/k}$, where $n = |I|$ and $k = |J|$. \end{lemma}

-\begin{proof} Assume that $[K]^\sigma \subseteq E(A,a)$, where $A = B^TB$ is positive definite.
-Take a point $x \in K$.
-We want to show that~$x$ is in $E((BR)^T (BR), La)$.
+\begin{proof} Assume that~$[K]^\sigma \subseteq E(A,a)$, where~$A = B^TB$ is positive definite.
+Take a point~$x \in K$.
+We want to show that~$x$ is in~$E((BR)^T (BR), La)$.
 We have:

-with the first equality following from the linearity of~$R$, the second equality following from the easily verified fact that $[[a]^{-\sigma}]^\sigma = a$, and the inequality following from the fact that $x \in K$ and hence $Rx = [x]^\sigma$ belongs to $[K]^\sigma \subseteq E(A,a) = E(B^TB,a)$.
+with the first equality following from the linearity of~$R$, the second equality following from the easily verified fact that~$[[a]^{-\sigma}]^\sigma = a$, and the inequality following from the fact that~$x \in K$ and hence~$Rx = [x]^\sigma$ belongs to~$[K]^\sigma \subseteq E(A,a) = E(B^TB,a)$.